Welcome to Holly Leaves!

 In Holly Leaves, we ensure children have the opportunity to explore their learning through practical activities to develop their understanding.
 Children complete a carousel of activities through the week where they complete activities in small groups which can be independent or adult led.

-Online Maths Games
+Online games - Maths

 Every Friday, Holly Leaves have forest school.
 We love learning outside and have completed a range of activities.
-These include using tools, digging, painting with mud, climbing the tree, making bug hotels, searching for minibeasts and tracks of different animals.
+These include using tools, digging, painting with mud, climbing the tree, making bug hotels, searching for minibeasts and the tracks of different animals.